Dismantlability of weakly systolic complexes and applications: Remarks on systolic complexes

 Now suppose that $\bf X$ is a round systolic complex and let $k:=\mr{diam}({\bf X}).$ Since $\bf X$ is round, one can easily deduce that $\mr{rad}({\bf X})=k$: indeed, if $\mr{rad}({\bf X})\le k-1$ and $c$ is a central vertex, then $c$ will belong to the intersection $\cap\{ B_{k-1}(v): v\in V({\bf X})\},$ which is impossible.
 Applying Farber's inequality to the (bridged) underlying graph of $\bf X$, we conclude that $3k\le 2k+2,$ whence $k\le 2.$ \end{proof}

 \begin{remark} It would be interesting to extend Proposition \ref{round} and the relationship of \cite{Fa} between radii and diameters to weakly systolic complexes. \end{remark}

-Osajda-Przytycki \cite{OsPr} constructed a $Z$-set compactification $\cx={\bf X} \cup \partial {\bf X}$ of a systolic complex $\bf X$.
-The main result there (\cite[Theorem 6.3]{OsPr}) together with Theorem E from the Introduction of our paper, allowed them to claim the following result (without proving it):
+Osajda-Przytycki \cite{OsPr} constructed a $Z$--set compactification $\cx={\bf X} \cup \partial {\bf X}$ of a systolic complex $\bf X$.
+The main result there (\cite[Theorem 6.3]{OsPr}) together with Theorem E from the Introduction of our paper, suggest that for a group $G$ acting geometrically by simplicial automorphisms on a systolic complex $\bf X$ the following result holds: